-We’re helping hundreds of thousands of people embrace the power of their guts and enjoy good gut health every day, with books, a clinic, gut-loving food products as well as easy-to-digest advice and deliciously diverse recipes for our Inner Community and on social media.
+We’re helping hundreds of thousands of people embrace the power of their guts and enjoy good gut health every day, with books, clinics, gut-loving food products as well as easy-to-digest advice and deliciously diverse recipes for our Inner Community (it’s free to join!) and on social media.

 But this is just the beginning of the journey and we have so much more to come, to help everyone become their healthiest, happiest self from the inside out… we can’t wait to share it all with you!
 Megan has been busy finalising her much anticipated second book Eat More Live Well to be released 30th December 2021, whilst also welcoming her second born into the world, Archie (Pistachio her puppy will always be her first born 😉).

 Megan’s first book Eat Yourself Healthy went international, released in the UK, Australia, New Zealand, the Netherlands, Germany, Portugal, as well as the US and Canada as Love Your Gut!
-And we’ve got more international launches coming soon…
+And we’ve got more international launches to come…

 In 2020, Bio&Me landed in Waitrose, Wholefoods, Selfridges and As Nature Intended across the UK.
 We’ve been busy developing exciting new products too, which we can’t wait for you to try.
 Megan was also incredibly humbled to receive the Young Australian of The Year in the UK award from the Australian High Commission for her contribution to science and public education.